MdJakiulRashidKhan/MdJakiulRashidKhan-AWS_learning/Day-09/README.md

-# ☁️ AWS VPC Setup for Load Balancer Demo
+# ☁️ AWS Highly Available Load Balanced Architecture

 ## 🎯 Project Goal
 This project demonstrates how to build a **Highly Available Load Balanced Web Architecture** using AWS services: